amashuroff/understanding-weird-parts-js/js-browser.md

 - The page layers are sent to the compositing process where they are combined with layers for other visible content like the browser chrome, iframes and addon panels.
 - Final layer positions are computed and the composite commands are issued via Direct3D/OpenGL.
 The GPU command buffer(s) are flushed to the GPU for asynchronous rendering and the frame is sent to the window server.

+### Microtasks queue

+Asynchronous tasks need proper management.
+For that, the ECMA standard specifies an internal queue PromiseJobs, more often referred to as the “microtask queue” (V8 term).
+As stated in the specification:

+- The queue is first-in-first-out: tasks enqueued first are run first.
+- Execution of a task is initiated only when nothing else is running.

+- Promise handling is always asynchronous, as all promise actions pass through the internal “promise jobs” queue, also called “microtask queue” (V8 term).

 ### Misc

 - we can change global var (if not const) in the scope of the function